eshu0/shellframework/README.md

-# Simple shell
+# Shell Framework

-Simple in-memory Golang Shell
+Framework for a simple in-memory Golang Shell

 This mainly is for small interactive CLI applications